This story, like so many that end in tears, begins with an unreasoning fit of acquisitive lust.

 Because a 27 inch monitor is big, and packaging is always bigger than the thing inside, my new toy was destined to come in a commensurately large cardboard box, duh, which of course it did – I understood this in the abstract, certainly I did.
 Yet still I was unprepared.
 The scale of the thing.
 It wasn’t just “big”.
 It came in a great huge Amazon box, with that stupid grinning logo on the ends, big enough to hold something you’d get at Ikea, like a dining room table named Vadholma, or Jokkmokk.
 You’d think I’d ordered a frigging fridge.
 I failed in my first attempt to get it into the house, fighting with my frankly antisocial and recalcitrant screen door.
 Once I plonked it down in the living room, I eagerly cut the tape and opened it up to find – shit! – another box!
 An entirely separate, almost equally huge Dell-branded box.
 More tape to cut; now I was already becoming impatient.

 My mood darkened further when I pried the lid open to be confronted with an almost breathtaking welter of cardboard, a veritable chest of drawers made of sheets of thick corrugated material folded into the various shapes needed to compartmentalize all the doodads, and also nestle the monitor.
 All those folds!
 Like jumbo origami!
-It was so diabolically complex that it could only have been the product of computer-assisted design.
+It was so diabolically complex that I reckoned it could only have been the product of computer-assisted design.

 I now regret that I didn’t take pictures.
-I found a few on line which give you some idea of what of I was up against, though my monitor’s packaging was even more elaborate – they’ve upped their game, believe me, but anyway look at these:
+I found a few on line which give you some idea of what I was up against, though my monitor’s packaging was even more elaborate – they’ve upped their game, believe me, but anyway look at these: